 What are the best Alexa compatible devices?

 One of the best Alexa compatible devices is one that has Alexa built in.
 The Amazon Fire TV Cube is a streaming device that plugs into your TV and lets you access content in 4K HDR from Amazon Prime Video, Netflix, Hulu, HBO, and dozens upon dozens of other streaming services.
-Because the Fire TV Cube is Alexa-enabled, you can use your voice not only to control other smart home devices, but playback of shows on your television, too.
+An all-new Amazon Fire TV Stick Lite is coming soon, too.

 The best Alexa compatible devices you can buy today